Age-Old Wisdom meets Modern Tools

 Keeping a Christmas Tree Fresh

-- If you have a cut tree, make a fresh cut by sawing a half inch or so off the bottom before setting it up in its stand.
+It all comes down to water.
+Absolutely make sure you get a fresh cut off the trunk before you leave your tree farm or retail location.
+Saw a half inch or so off the bottom before setting it up in its stand.
 Fresh wood absorbs water more readily.
-If the butt is allowed to dry it will seal over and not be able to draw up any liquid.
+If the butt is allowed to dry, it will seal over and not be able to draw up any liquid.

 The Myth About Artificial Trees